spasquier/spring-boot-movie-app-demo/README.md

 ### Changing the initial database dump

-If you want to make any changes to the "docker/init.sql", you need to recreate the Postgres container.
-Execute the following command to recreate the Postgres container and init the database again:
+If you want to make any changes to the "docker/init.sql" and apply the changes on the Docker container you already started, you need to recreate the `db` container.
+Execute the following command to recreate the all this project containers and init the database again:

 ```bash
 docker-compose down